 It’s no secret that this started a massive global shopping event with a rough average of over $630 billion in sales during November and December.

 “The holiday season, defined by NRF as sales in the months of November and December, is the biggest time of year for retailers of all shapes and sizes, and can account for as much as 30 percent of a retailer’s annual sales.
 This year, NRF estimates that holiday sales will increase 3.7 percent to $630.5 billion, compared to last year’s 4.1 percent growth.”

 It’s an event similar to Christmas, where preparations, advertisements and early deals happen before the big day itself.
 And if you are a good retailer. there is absolutely no reason not to take advantage of one of the best times in the year to increase your profit!

-More and more buyers prefer the comfort of home and just clicking a few buttons in order to grab their items.
+More and more buyers prefer the comfort of staying at home and just clicking a few buttons in order to grab their items.
 No rushing to the store with hundreds of other people, no waiting in lines to find out that an item has already been bought.
 Therefore, it’s the best time to showcase online discounts, banners, and landing pages.

 By comparing other statistics for buyer preferences, we can target better online advertisements (and which products to showcase more).
 A survey from CPM Australia shows, almost 60% of shoppers are willing to shop online.
 Their age group is between 18 and 54 years old.

 There is a more modern Cyber Monday for that very reason.
 Digital stores put out some of the best deals around.
 “Consumers spent $3.45 billion online on Monday, according to Adobe Digital Insights”